ngen-brett/gitlab-ce/doc/development/new_fe_guide/event_tracking.md

 | Site ID       | `gitlab`                  |
 | Cookie domain | `.gitlab.com`             |

-Now the implemented tracking events can be inspected locally by looking at the browser's network panel.
+Now the implemented tracking events can be inspected locally by looking at the network panel of the browser's development tools.